rvesse/airline/README.md

 # Historical Information

 This is a substantially rewritten fork of the original [airline library](https://github.com/airlift/airline) created based on improvements predominantly developed by myself plus some minor improvements taken from the [Clark & Parsia](https://github.com/clarkparsia/airline) fork.
 It has significantly deviated from the original library and gained many powerful features that differentiate it from both the original and other libraries with similar goals.

+## Breaking Changes versus 2.x

+Airline 3 contains some more minor breaking changes that will mostly affect advanced users.
+However given its long availability it was preferred to start a 3.x branch rather than break existing usages.
+Again please see [Migrating.md](Migrating.md) for details of any necessary migrations.

 ## Breaking Changes versus 1.x